 - Cotton wool or fragrance-free sensitive baby wipes

 - Nappy bags (keep them away from babies as they are a suffocation risk)

-- Changing mat to have on the floor (you can keep it under a chair and slide it out when you need it.
-Babies soon learn to roll so it’s safer if you get used to changing them on the floor from the beginning)
+- Changing mat to have on the floor – you can keep it under a chair and slide it out when you need it.
+Babies soon learn to roll so it’s often safer if you get used to changing them on the floor from the beginning.

 It’s perfectly fine to wash your baby in the kitchen sink, as long as it’s clean and you protect her from being knocked by the taps.
 You can also buy a special baby bath – it doesn’t have to be fancy, just plain plastic is fine.
 Another option is to buy a newborn bath support and wash your baby either in the bath with it, or use it in the baby bath.

 Just plain water is best for newborn babies – you don’t need to buy any products to go in the bath.
 You can wash your baby’s hair in plain water as well to start with.
-You will also need a couple of nice soft cotton towels to wrap your baby in after her bath, and pat her dry; but as long as your family towels are clean they will be fine.
+You will also need a couple of nice soft cotton towels to wrap your baby in after their bath, and pat them dry; but as long as your family towels are clean they will be fine.

-Most newborn babies will bring up or posset milk.
-It’s great to have a pile of muslins – have at least six around to use to mop up spills and possets, and they’re good to sling over your shoulder when you burp your baby too.
+Most newborn babies will bring up or ‘posset’ milk.
+It’s great to have a pile of muslins – have at least six around to use to mop up spills and possets – and they’re good to sling over your shoulder when you burp your baby too.
 These are some of the hardest working items in your baby kit so it’s unlikely you’ll get any as hand-me-downs.
 The good news is they’re cheap to buy and they come in sets, so stock up!